kubernetes/contributor-site/content/en/events/2023/kcseu/schedule.md

 This is the format used at many [DevOps Days](https://devopsdays.org/open-space-format/), and helps us accommodate changing needs and unpredictable travel schedules.

-If you already have a topic in mind, we urge you to [add it to the Topics issue](https://github.com/kubernetes/community/issues/6633) so that other contributors can arrive mentally prepared for it.
-This is especially crucial if you think you might not make it to the Summit until afternoon.
+If you have a topic in mind, hold on to it for just a bit longer.
+A collection issue / form will be launched soon!

 ## SIG Meetings